 Her work has been featured in newspapers, magazines and books.

-Andrea is inspired in landscape, portrait, figurative, sacred art and writing.
-She is devoted to her craft with a passion for the truth and deep desire for goodness, believing true beauty is a living gift that possesses
+Andrea is inspired in landscape, portrait, figurative and sacred art.
+She is devoted to the light with faith that true beauty is a living and uplifting gift!